Nushell 0.19

 To make it easier, and more readable, to work with a variety of units in the future, we've renamed the time units.

-.
+Instead of 1s, you'll now use 1sec.
 Most units for time now follow 3 letters instead of a single letter.
-You can read more about the full change in the PR (opens new window).
+You can read more about the full change in the PR.

 With 0.19, we see the first deeper changes to the completion engine since Nu was first released.
 These will grow to allow custom completions for commands, and we're looking forward to making these features available.